Types of Degrees Medical Reception/Receptionist Majors Are Getting

-In 2018-2019, 53 schools offered a medical reception/receptionist program of some type.
+In the 2020-2021 academic year, 48 schools offered some type of medical reception/receptionist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||23||5|